Gas Home Safety Tips

 - Read and follow the manufacturer’s safety guidelines before operating a gas grill.

-- When the grilling season begins, inspect your gas grill prior to using it.
-Make sure all the fittings are tight, drip pans are clean, and there are no insect nests in the burners.
+- Inspect your gas grill prior to using it.
+Make sure all the connections are tight, drip pans are clean, and there are no insect nests in the burners.

 - Check connections by rubbing soapy water over them.
 If you see any bubbling, tighten the fittings.